webboty/Dexter-Wiki/Command-oplet-instruction.md

 To ensure that a movement has completed, use the 'F' oplet, as it will not return a status until the que is empty.

 See [DDE](DDE) documentation for the use of the DDE version of each command.
 E.g. for `move_to` use `Dexter.move_to (...)`

+These oplets are sent to Dexter via a raw socket connection on port 50000 in a format fully documented in [DexRun-DDE-communications](DexRun-DDE-communications).
+Basically, a job number, instruction number, start POSIX time, end time (unknown) and the oplet and it's parameters are sent followed by a ';' to close the line. e.g. for the 'g' (get_robot_status) oplet you might send `1 2 1528438131 undefined g ;` where this is the first job, the 2nd instruction in that job, it was sent at 06/08/2018 @ 6:08am (UTC), the end time is not known (it will be set by Dexter in the returned status).
+Note: All these values must be present, but are not checked. e.g. `1 1 1 1 g ;` works just fine; the return status just won't tell you what instruction # it's for, or when the command was started.

 &nbsp; | DDE name | DexRun | Description
 --- | --- | --- | ---